 - Finally, paste the format to your desired multiple columns and get the following outputs.

-3. Engaging Go To Dialog Box
+3. Using Format Painter for Multiple Cells Through Go To Dialog Box in Excel

 This method helps to select the data range manually where you want to put the formatting.
 The reference cells should be given in the Go To dialog box.
 Follow the simple steps stated below.